anishkumar157/BikeInvites/README.md

 ## Overview

 The Bike Rental System provides a simple interface for managing bike rentals.
 Customers can rent bikes for a specific time period and return them later.
-And people can take bikes for rent and also they can give there vehicle for rent through this web site.
+And people can also they can give there vehicle for rent through this web site.

 ## Features

 - Rent bikes on an hourly, daily, or weekly basis.
 - Track rental start and end times for accurate billing.
 - Easy-to-use interface for both customers and store owners.
-- People can take bikes for rent and also they can give there vehicle for rent through this web site.
+- People can also they can give there vehicle for rent through this web site.

 ## Requirements